EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-02-install.md

 export KUBECONFIG=${HOME}/.kube/config
 ```

-Download the key from the cluster, while replacing the correct IP address for
+Download the key from the cluster.
+If you installed on DigitalOcean this will
-remote access.
-If you installed on DigitalOcean this will work for you:
+work for you:

 ```bash
 ssh ${FLOATING_IP} -l root -o StrictHostKeyChecking=no \